-CACL will be sharing disability-related resources related to the COVID-19 pandemic on this page, pulled together in one spot for families.
-We will be adding to it as trustworthy resources are developed.
+CACL is sharing disability-related resources related to the COVID-19 pandemic on this page, pulled together in one spot for families.
+We are adding to it as trustworthy resources are developed.
 Let’s also be sure to stay connected to each other in new ways.
 When you find reliable information or practices that may help other families, share it!
 And to be sure we see it, use #COVIDdisability.

 Trusted COVID-19 Information

 Avoid speculation and rely only on information provided by public health authorities to make important decisions that affect your family and loved ones.
 Some trusted sources of information include:

 Additionally, the World Health Organization (WHO) has released specific Disability considerations during the COVID-19 outbreak.

 The Government of Canada recently released a guidance document on COVID-19 and people with disabilities.

 - The Green Mountain Self-Advocates have developed a plain language guide for self-advocates and their support staff.

 - Self-advocate COVID-19 guide and workbook, adapted from Opening Doors UK.

 - Our friends at People First of Canada have developed a plain language information sheet for self-advocates, based on Public Health Canada’s recommendations.

 - Surrey Place also has produced an Easy Read guide.